Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices

-For the Schl\"ogel model, nMESA is slightly more efficient than MESA, both of which are four orders of magnitude more efficient than GHS17.
-The particle MCMC scheme of \cite{GoliWilk15} failed to converge, but a bootstrap particle filter driven scheme with a large number of particles did converge, although it was over two and a half orders of magnitude less efficient than MESA and nMESA.
-There are several distinct reasons for these striking results.
+For the Schl\"ogel model, nMESA is slightly more efficient than MESA which is approximately forty times as efficient as GHS17.
+The particle MCMC scheme of \cite{GoliWilk15} failed to converge, but a bootstrap particle filter scheme with a large number of particles did converge, although it was over two and a half orders of magnitude less efficient than MESA and nMESA.
+There are several reasons for these striking results.

 Firstly, for typical rate parameters, $\theta$, and large values of $X$ the rates of the two reactions involving the reservoir $A$ are extremely high.
 Any particle filter must simulate all the reactions that occur, a number of the same order as the sum of the four reaction rates.
-If GHS17, MESA and nMESA had used the uniformisation method for matrix exponentiation then they would have suffered from this same issue; however for this dataset the scaling and squaring algorithm (see Section \ref{sec.mxexp}) was used, with a cost that increases with the logarithm of the of total rate.
-For reference, shorter runs at the optimal parameter choices, but forcing GHS17, MESA and nMESA to use the uniformisation method slowed these algorithms down by factors of $270$, $105$, and $54$, meaning that MESA (resp. nMESA) would still have been three times (resp. an order of magnitude) more efficient than the bootstrap particle filter.
+For Sch50, GHS17, MESA and nMESA all used the scaling and squaring algorithm (see Section \ref{sec.mxexp}), with a cost proportional to the logarithm of the of total rate; for reference, runs using used the uniformisation, which is linear in the rate, led to speed reductions by factors of $270$, $105$, and $54$ for GHS17, MESA and nMESA respectively.

 The bridge of \cite{GoliWilk15} tries to drive the path for the stochastic process along an approximate straight line from the current position to the next observation.
 For transitions both between meta states and within the higher meta state this is an extremely poor approximation to the behaviour (see Figure \ref{fig.LVSchdata}).
 However, particle MCMC using a bootstrap particle filter did mix.
 As well as needing to simulate every single one of the reactions, the large computational cost arose from the filter needing an order of magnitude more particles than was used on the Lotka-Volterra examples.